 Forget about scanning and printing.
-Electronic signatures will take your digitalization process to the next level – and will streamline your contract workflow.
+Electronic signatures will take your digitization process to the next level – and will streamline your contract workflow.
 The cost savings are significant.

 Precisely allows you to create electronic signatures on a limitless number of documents.
 Close deals, execute contracts and onboard new hires quicker than ever before.
 No more paper.

 Step 1: Start a project

-Documents are sent for signing under Projects in the app.
-From the menu to the left, click the green New project button to create the contract from a template, start blank or upload a .pdf.
+To send a document for signing, click Projects in the top menu.
+Next up, in the menu to the left, click the green New project button to create the contract from a template, start blank or upload a file of your own.

-ATTN: In case you choose Upload and sign, you easily import the document you want to sign instead.
+Note: By choosing Upload and sign, you can easily import an existing document you want to sign instead.

 Step 2: Choose recipients

-Once you've created a contract from a template, or uploaded a .pdf, click on Signees > New and then enter the information about your recipients: organization, name, email address, organization and role, and click the blue Create button.
+Once you've created a contract from a template, or uploaded a file, click the Signees button and select New.
+Then enter the information about your recipient name, email address, organization and role, and click the blue Create button.

 Step 3: Enter your message and send for signing

-Once the contract is created or uploaded and the signees have been added, click the Send for signing to fill in your message to the signers.
-Then click on the blue Send for signing button to send the contract for signing.
+Once the contract is created or uploaded and the signees have been added, click the Send for signing button to fill out your message to the signees.
+Then click the blue Send for signing button to send the contract for signing.
 Simple as that.